EU parliamentary election tops Europe concerns for CEOs in Davos

 Recent polls show France’s anti-immigrant National Front has gained support since the 2012 presidential election in which party leader Marine Le Pen came third with 17.90 percent of the vote, the best first-round score in its history.

-Pierre Nanterme, a Frenchman who is chairman and CEO of global business consultancy Accenture (ACN.N), was concerned about high unemployment fuelling a “rise of the extremes”.
+Pierre Nanterme, French CEO of non-French company Accenture , an outsourcing and consulting services provider, said he was concerned about high unemployment fuelling a “rise of the extremes”.

 “I‘m extremely concerned at the result of the European election.
 We need to be extremely careful because if we are not creating a more inclusive environment, people are going to ask what is the purpose of Europe.”